lozo6/hha-data-ingestion/README.md

 # hha-data-ingestion

+Instructions:
+Create a Github repo called ‘hha-data-ingestion’ in your account and write a python script (.py file) that does the following below (Section 1, Section 2, Section 2).
+Please include a folder in the repo called 'data',  that contains the excel files that you use for Section 1.
+Please provide PUBLIC repo,  GitHub URL when submitting this assignment.
+Please use comments (# or """) in your .py script to let me know what you are doing.
+If you run into any errors that you can't solve, please take screen shots of those errors, and put them into a 'error' folder inside of your github repo so I can see what they were.

+Deliverables:

 - Section 1: Find or create 1 excel (.xls) file that contains at least two tabs.
 Bring in the first tab as a data frame; label that dataset as ‘tab1’, and a second data frame that represents the 2nd tab of the excel file, name this 'tab2'
             Resource: creating via your local computer, Kaggle (https://www.kaggle.com/datasets), healthdata.gov, etc....